valentinradu/WhiteRaccoon/README.md

             //and now, we start to create our requests and add them to the queue
-            //the requests will be executed in the order in which you add them, one by one
+            //the requests will be executed in the order in which they were added, one by one

             //we first create a directory